ivanceras/sauron/README.md

 [Guide](https://sauron-rs.github.io/)

- **Sauron** is an web framework for creating fast and interactive client side web application, as well as server-side rendering for back-end web applications.
+**Sauron** is a versatile web framework and library for building client-side and/or server-side web applications with strong focus on simplicity.
+It is suited for developing web application which uses progressive rendering.

 #### Example